usmanbashir/thedotfiles/README.md

 ## Installation:

-Clone the repo anywhere you want and run the `setup.fish` file to get yourself settled.
+Clone the repo anywhere you want and run the `setup.sh` file to get yourself settled.

 ## Feedback